The-Peregrine-Fund/Aplomado-Falcon-IPM/README.md

 +	countBM = counts of adult breeder males each year.
 +	countFM = counts of adult nonbreeder males each year.
 +	countJM = counts of first-year males each year.
++	countOM = counts of wild-hatched first-year males each year.
 +	aug = the number of first-year captive-bred birds translocated for each year.
 +	manage = an index for each year inidcating whether improvements to nest boxes or habitat had occurred.
 1 = pre-management <2012, 2= post-management >=2012
 +	prod = productivity for each spatial territory and breeding pair.
++	pp = total productivity for each year.
 Referred to as "J" in manuscript.
 +	year.p = an index of years for prod.
 +	ter = an index of spatial territories for prod.
 +	K = the number of observed nests.